Through The Fibro Fog

 Home » Recipes » Fish

-This baked cod with pesto is a fun and healthy recipe packed with flavour from the pesto.
+This baked cod with pesto is a fun and hearty recipe packed with flavor from the pesto.
 Simple to make, it uses frozen fish from the freezer, making it perfect for a busy weeknight dinner.

 baked cod with pesto on tabbouleh with a glass of water in the background.

-Fish always feels like a healthy meal and I enjoy adding lots of flavour to elevate it a little further.
-My Italian herb crusted cod and sweet potato fish cakes both make the most of herbs and spices.
+Fish always feels like a hearty meal and I enjoy adding lots of flavor to elevate it a little further.
+My Italian herb crusted cod, baked cod with panko and sweet potato fish cakes both make the most of herbs and spices.

 Jump to:

 Packed with flavour.
-With its garlic and herbs, pesto makes for a very flavourful crust for this fish dish.
+With its garlic and herbs, pesto makes for a very tasty crust for this fish dish.

 Versatile.
 Use your own pesto, or one of the recipes linked below.
 Plus you can pair with sides of your choice!